 Principle Warwickshire's Approach Compliance Structure The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
-Warwickshire County Council delegates the management of the Warwickshire Pension Fund to the Pension Fund Investment Sub Committee (PFISC) who are responsible for these areas under the terms of reference contained in the Council's constitution.
+Warwickshire County Council delegates the management of the Warwickshire Pension Fund to the Staff and Pensions Committee.
+The Management of the Fund is delivered by that committee and also by responsibilities delegated further to the Pension Fund Investment Sub-committee.
 Comply That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.
 County Councillors sit on the primary and secondary committee and represent all stakeholders.
-In addition the Local Pension Board ensures equal representation.
-Comply That where a secondary committee or panel has been established, the structure ensures effective communication across both levels Minutes of the PFISC and Local Pension Board meetings are freely available.
+In addition, the Local Pension Board ensures equal representation though having member representatives and employer representatives.
+Comply That where a secondary committee or panel has been established, the structure ensures effective communication across both levels Public minutes of the PFISC and Local Pension Board meetings are freely available.
 Comply That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 Members of the secondary committee sit on the primary committee.
 Comply

 Principle Warwickshire's Approach Compliance Representation That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
 These include: • employing authorities (including non-scheme employers, e.g., admitted bodies); County Councillors sit on the primary and secondary committee and represent all stakeholders.
-In addition the Local Pension Board ensures equal representation.
-Explain • scheme members (including deferred and pensioner scheme members); There are three member representative positions on the Local Pensions Board.
-Comply • independent professional observers; and The PFISC employs an independent financial consultant who is present at all PFISC meetings.
+In addition, the Local Pension Board ensures equal representation though having member representatives and employer representatives.
+Explain • scheme members (including deferred and pensioner scheme members); County Councillors sit on the primary and secondary committee and represent all stakeholders.
+In addition, the Local Pension Board ensures equal representation through having member representatives and employer representatives.
+Explain • independent professional observers; and The PFISC employs an independent financial consultant who is present at all PFISC meetings.
 Comply • expert advisors (on an ad hoc basis).
-Expert advisors attend the Local Pension Board as required depending on the nature of the decisions to be taken.
+Expert advisors attend the PFISC as required depending on the nature of the decisions to be taken.
 For example, the actuary attends when the valuation is being considered and the investment consultant attends when strategic asset allocation decisions are being discussed.
 Comply That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights.
-All members are treated equally in terms of access to papers and to training that is given as part of the Board processes.
+All members are treated equally in terms of access to public papers and to training that is given as part of the Board processes.
 Comply Selection and role of lay members That Board or Panel members are made fully aware of the status, role and function they are required to perform on either a main or secondary committee.
-PFISC and Local Pension Board members are given initial and ongoing training to support them in their role.
+SPC, PFISC and Local Pension Board members are given initial and ongoing training to support them in their role.
 Comply Voting The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees.
 Warwickshire is fully compliant with this principle.
 Most decisions are reached by consensus, but voting rights remain with councillors because the Council retains legal responsibility as the administering authority.
 The Local Pension Board has its own voting system and must be independent from the PFISC.
 Comply